czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

-Apps are more intuitive, there are no more files, no more links, it's pure visual and intuition heaven such that 2-year olds are comfortable with iPads, but search is not part of the experience.
+Apps are more intuitive, there are no more files, no more links, it's pure visual and intuition heaven such that 2-year olds are comfortable with iPads, but powerful search is not part of the experience.

 ## Enters Siri